-Press the DELETE key.
+Press the function key DELETE.

-A query is displayed asking whether all result files (also RES_3GPP.LOG) are really to be deleted.
-If the user confirms, all result files are stored under .OLD, i.e. they are not deleted right away.
-In a second clear procedure, these backup copies are overwritten.
+A question is asked whether all result files (also RES\GSM.LOG) should really be cleared.
+In the affirmative, the result files are stored under SNDOLD.xxx or RECOLD.xxx and RES\GSM.OLD, i.e. they are not cleared in the first procedure.
+In a second clear procedure these backup copies may be overwritten.

-6 Terminating the Application
+7 Terminating the Application

-As long as the arrow \rightarrow is displayed below the F12 key, another set of softkeys can be called using F12.
-With F5, the user can return to the previous set of softkeys, as long as the arrow \leftarrow is displayed below the key.
+As long as the arrow $\rightarrow$ is displayed below the F12 key, another set of softkeys can be called with this key.
+With F5 the user can return to the previous set of softkeys, so long as the arrow $\leftarrow$ is displayed below the key.
 If F5 displays END, there is no previous set.

-F5 F6 F7 F8 F9 F10 F11 F12 END SEND REC_NOM REC_MAX LSTR ECHO STAB-MRG \rightarrow
+F5 F6 F7 F8 F9 F10 F11 F12 END SEND RECEIVE STMR LSTR ECHO STAB-MRG $\rightarrow$

-If END is selected by pressing the F5 key, the following query is displayed:
+After selecting END by pressing the F5 key, the following query is displayed:

-"Do you really want to quit? <Y><N>"
+> "Do you want to terminate the program <Y><N>?"

-Upon confirmation with Y, the program is aborted but not deleted.
-The softkey line for BASIC is automatically restored.
+Upon confirmation with Y, the program is aborted but not cleared.
+The softkey line for BASIC is then restored.